 A key component of the Corporation's asset and liability policy is the management of interest rate sensitivity.
 Interest rate sensitivity is the relationship between market interest rates and net interest income due to the maturity or repricing characteristics of interest-earning assets and interest-bearing liabilities.
 For any given period, the pricing structure is matched when an equal amount of such assets and liabilities mature or reprice in that period.
 Any mismatch of interest-earning assets and interest-bearing liabilities is known as a gap position.
 A positive gap denotes asset sensitivity, which means that an increase in interest rates would have a positive effect on net interest income, while a decrease in interest rates would have a negative effect on net interest income.
-A negative gap denotes liability sensitivity, which means that a decrease in interest rates would have a positive effect on net increase in interest rates would have a negative effect on net interest income, while an increase in interest rates would have a negative effect on net interest income, while an increase in interest rates would have a negative effect on net interest income, while an increase in interest rates would have a negative effect on net interest income, while an increase in interest rates would have a negative effect on net interest income, while an increase in interest rates would have a negative effect on net interest income.
+A negative gap denotes liability sensitivity, which means that a decrease in interest rates would have a positive effect on net interest income.
 Because different types of assets and liabilities with the same or similar maturities may react differently to changes in overall market rates or conditions, changes in interest rates may affect net interest income positively or negatively even if an institution were perfectly matched in each maturity category.

 The Corporation's one-year cumulative GAP position at December 31, 2008, was negative \$1.2 billion or -16.0% of total earning assets.
 This is a one-day position that is continually changing and is not indicative of the Corporation's position at any other time.
-This denotes liability sensitivity, which means that an increase in interest rates would have a negative effect on net interest income while a decrease in interest rates would have a positive effect on net interest income.
-While the GAP position is a useful tool in measuring interest rate risk and contributes toward effective asset and liability management, shortcomings are inherent in GAP analysis since certain assets and liabilities may not move proportionally as interest rates change.
+This denotes liability sensitivity, which means that an increase in interest rates would have a negative effect on net interest income while a decrease in interest rates would have a positive effect on net interest rate risk and contributes toward effective asset and liability management, shortcomings are inherent in GAP analysis since certain assets and liabilities may not move proportionally as interest rates change.